How to Make an Origami Christmas Card

-You will need a few dabs of glue to complete the finished Christmas tree card!
+Here are the step-by-step instructions for making this super simple origami Christmas tree using four sheets of small 3-inch square origami paper.
+You will need a few dabs of glue to complete the finished Christmas tree card.

-Starting white side up (if you have one).
+If you're using origami paper, get started by using the white side of the paper up.
 Fold the paper in half diagonally both ways.

 Flip the paper over to the other (colored) side and rotate.
 Fold the paper in half and unfold.